Perspective Student FAQs

 What are you looking for in a PhD student?

-I’m interested in working with students who have considerable research experience (no matter the topic) and are keen to investigate the relationship between culture and inequity.
+I’m interested in working with students who have considerable research experience (no matter the topic) and are keen to investigate the relationship between culture and intergroup relations.
 As a mixed-method researcher, I am most excited about training students who are interested in combining multiple methods (e.g., experiments and large observational datasets) with psychological theories.

 What are you currently working on?